 The town of Kemah may be small, but it’s just one tiny piece of the massive establishment that is Houston, and part of the Houston subset known as “Bay Area Houston”, consisting of Kemah, Clear Lake, La Porte, League City, Nassau Bay, Seabrook, and Webster.
 In truth, it’s very difficult to visit one without visiting the others.
 And why would you want to?
 As this area is packed with Daytripper goodness.

 The largest attraction in the area is by far Space Center Houston, which is the official visitor’s center of NASA’s Johnson Space Center.
-Since the 1960’s this spot has been the brain center for space travel, overseeing the Apollo missions to the moon all the way up to the current trips to the International Space Station.
-You could literally spend all day here between the historic museum, space games, ISS demonstrations, mission control tours, training facility tours, and eating astro-ice-cream.
-But one thing you definitely don’t want to miss is walking beside the Saturn IV rocket which is identical to the ones that took humans to the moon.
+The Space Center has been the brain center for space travel since the 1960s.
+You could literally spend all day here between the historic museum, space games, mission control tours and more.
+But one thing you definitely don’t want to miss is the Saturn IV rocket which is identical to the ones that took humans to the moon.
 TIP: you don’t have to buy a ticket to the Space Center to see the rocket, just ask for the NASA side gate that allows admittance to “Rocket Park.”
-Another incredible museum in the area is the Butler Longhorn Museum, which tells the story of how this ranching family saved the Texas Longhorn from becoming just another bull.
-Hook Em.

-And as the sunsets on your incredible day, follow the lights to the Kemah Boardwalk.
-This entertainment/amusement/dining/good-time spot is full of energy.
-And whether you’re riding the carousel, braving the roller coaster, listening to live music, or eating at one of the many restaurants, this place is sure to please.
+As the sunsets on your incredible day, follow the lights to the Kemah Boardwalk. where you’ll find all the entertainment, great dining and good times you could hope for.
+Whether you’re riding the carousel, braving the roller coaster, listening to live music or eating at one of the many restaurants, this place is sure to please.
 Don’t miss the Friday fireworks.